theAfish/TiDP/README.md

 ## Examples

-Animation example showing what can be done with TiDP:
+An animation example showing what can be done with TiDP:

 <img src="https://github.com/theAfish/TiDP/blob/main/Animation.gif" align="center" width="1000">